evanb0/Easychem/summerproj/README.md

 # VERSION 2 OF CODE

+# AQME IS REQUIRED FOR THIS TO WORK PROPERLY

 Contains everything I have coded up to now (Version 2).

 The code has changed quite a lot.